-The growing acceptance of painkillers in the medical community have made opioids commonplace in many households.
-And while painkillers provide necessary relief, some individuals become addicted to the pills, and find themselves turning to drugs like heroin to find the same rush once their legal prescriptions run out.
+The growing acceptance of painkillers in the medical community has made opioids commonplace in many households.
+And while painkillers provide necessary relief, some individuals become addicted to the pills and find themselves turning to drugs like heroin to find the same rush once their legal prescriptions run out.

 A lack of oversight in some states makes it easy for individuals to receive multiple prescriptions for painkillers from multiple doctors, allowing them to hoard the drugs for their own use or sell them to others.

 According to a recent medical study, the middle-class, suburban demographic is rapidly becoming one of the most common types of heroin users, defying the stereotype that heroin use is largely confined to urban areas.

 Some estimates suggest that approximately 3 million people are currently addicted to painkillers or heroin, and according to the National Institute on Drug Abuse, the United States, which accounts for 5% of the world’s population, uses 75% of the world’s prescription drugs.

 Drug overdoses surpass car accident deaths in Pennsylvania – The Pittsburgh Post-Gazette